 Animal behavior is the study of how and why animals behave as they do in particular situations, and is often considered an evolved solution to fitness-related problems.
 In this course students will explore the science of animal behavior as understood using current evolutionary and ecological theory.
 The emphasis will be on ultimate explanations for behavior and on developing theory to predict behavioral strategies.
 This course includes substantial reading and integration of material from the textbook with papers from the primary literature, and includes a mandatory laboratory section (3 hrs per week) in which we will actively investigate animal behavior through a combination of laboratory experiments and field observations.
-Prerequisite: BIOL 234; Offered Every Fall Semester.
+Prerequisite: BIOL 234; Offered Fall Semesters of Odd-Numbered Years.

 BIOL 395, 396 — Internship in Biology (2-4 credits)

 Internships permit students to obtain credit for practical experience in biology and related fields.
 The level and amount of credit for such experiences will be determined individually in consultation with the department chairperson.
 Cannot be applied toward the 36 hours required for the major.
 Offered Every Semester.